Wander Labs

 Kickoff Call

 If the pitch holds up, you get a 1-on-1 to lock the name, scope, roadmap, and what “done” actually looks like.
-This is where the project gets real.
+This is where the Quest gets real.

 STEP 04